pcalcado/java-api-wrapper/README.md

 The resulting token will be valid until revoked manually.

+For the `authorization_code` grant type you need to request the scope like so:

+    URI uri = wrapper.authorizationCodeUrl(Endpoints.CONNECT, Token.SCOPE_NON_EXPIRING);
+    // open uri in browser / WebView etc.

 ## Requirements

 The wrapper depends on [Apache HttpClient][] (including the [HttpMime][]